 The information view primarily depicts the flow of information through the system; how this information is retrieved, stored and presented to the end user.
 Figure 4 describes the models and their relationship in the application.

 Figure 4: Information View

+The SenWeb application uses Sensor Application’s RESTful APIs to retrieve and visualize information for the end user.
+As per its design, the application does not have a dedicated backend system of its own.
+Alternatively, this application parses formatted responses from the API (e.g JSON, XML responses) to generate its own models.
+This allows the system to decouple the visualization layer from the underlying API to a large extent.

 Documentation and Testing